Septic System Inspection Status

 Remember, in the MRA the first inspection must be performed by a licensed septic system designer or maintenance provider before Septics 201 DIY Registration.
 Pumping a septic tank is not the same as a full inspection where all the components of the septic system are inspected.

-Interactive OSS Inspection Status Map - *CURRENTLY IN MAINTENANCE MODE FOR UPGRADES*
+Interactive OSS Inspection Status Map - *CURRENTLY IN MAINTENANCE MODE FOR FUTURE UPGRADES*

 Please note that this static testing version of the OSS Status Map is currently very slow to respond to commands and may require additional time between each process step to fully load before you can proceed.